 In August 2017, we were approached by one of the biggest Polish telecoms with almost 1 million customers.
 They were struggling with growing customer churn, which was their biggest problem, and they couldn’t prevent it due to multiple factors, including ineffective customer retention strategy, lack of essential information, and too long feedback loop.

-The customer retention strategy was based on randomly contacting as many of the customers whose contract would expire in the next couple of months as possible, and giving hefty discounts to the ones that have already cancelled their contract.
+The customer retention strategy was based on randomly contacting as many of the customers whose contract would expire in the next couple of months as possible, and giving hefty discounts to the ones that have already canceled their contract.

 The client had a huge number of product bundles (aka. offers) that were created “just in case”.
-The number was so high that it was literally impossible for sales force to learn how to sell the services, and they ended up learning a few selected offers that were the easiest to sell.
+The number was so high that it was literally impossible for salesforce to learn how to sell the services, and they ended up learning a few selected offers that were the easiest to sell.

 The staff was lacking information about which customers were most likely to churn and what the factors impacting such risk were.